Holywell Green

-Holywell Green is a village in Calderdale, West Yorkshire, England.
+Holywell Green is a village in the civil parish of Stainland and District, in the Calderdale district in the county of West Yorkshire, England.
 The village is situated approximately 1.4 mi south-west of Elland, 3.3 mi south of Halifax and 3.9 mi north-west of Huddersfield.
 Holywell Green is part of the Greetland and Stainland Ward of Calderdale Council.

 History

-Holywell Green was recorded in the Domesday book as being "a small hamlet within the township of Stainland."
-It gets its name from St Helen's Well which was known within the area during medieval times.
+Holywell Green was recorded in the Domesday Book as being "a small hamlet within the township of Stainland".
+It derives its name from St Helen's Well, which was known within the area during medieval times.
 The original location of this well is uncertain.